hejersbo/dtaas-wt-swap/README.md

 # dtaas-wt-swap
 This repository contains a water-tank model swap experiment for DTaaS.
 The experiment uses the Maestro co-orchestration engine for FMI-based co-simulation with the Model Swap feature including a FaultInject extension.
 The repository is a Docker-less version of the experiment at https://github.com/lausdahl/fmiSwap for use on the DTaaS platform.

+The model swap mechanism demonstrated by the experiment is detailed in the paper "Dynamic Runtime Integration of New Models in Digital Twins" [H. Ejersbo, K. Lausdahl, M. Frasheri, L. Esterle] presented at the [SEAMS 2023 conference](https://conf.researchr.org/home/seams-2023).
+The water-tank experiment is further detailed here: https://arxiv.org/abs/2304.07328.

 ## Install in DTaaS workspace:
 ```
 git clone git@github.com:hejersbo/dtaas-wt-swap.git <WORKSPACE>